 An academic project

 Creating a product in a team

 It can be useful to develop and and sign up to a set of ground rules – sometimes called a Group Contract – these are our commitments to each other in terms of behaviours and values that we all sign up to from the start of working together and to completion of our shared task, project or assignment.

-Activity – a group contract or “ground rules”
+Activity – a team charter or some “groundrules”

-Produce a written contract – to be signed by each of you – which lists the commitments each of you will make to this group about what you will do to help the group works well over the coming year.
+Produce a written team charter – to be signed by each of you – which lists the commitments each of you will make to this group about what you will do to help the group works well over the coming year.

 Ensure that one person takes responsibility for sharing a copy of this with every group member.

 From time to time you may wish to review how your group and the individuals within it are doing in relation to this contract.
 This may lead you to revise the contract.
 It may also generate feedback to individuals.

 Being honest and not keeping quiet when you have something to say